droonga/droonga.org/ja/tutorial/1.0.3/restore/index.md

     # drndump --version
     drndump 1.0.0

-## Droongaクラスタのデータをバックアップする
+### Droongaクラスタ内のデータをダンプする

 The `drndump` command extracts all schema and data as JSONs.
 Let's dump contents of existing your Droonga cluster.

-For example, if your cluster is constructed from two nodes `192.168.0.10` and `192.168.0.11`, their `droonga-engine` is listening the port `10031`, there is a dataset named `Starbucks`, and now your are logged in to the host `192.168.0.12` then the command line is:
+For example, if your cluster is constructed from two nodes `192.168.0.10` and `192.168.0.11`, and now your are logged in to the host `192.168.0.12` then the command line is:

 ~~~
 # drndump --host=192.168.0.10 \
-           --dataset=Starbucks \
            --receiver-host=192.168.0.12
 {
   "type": "table_create",
-  "dataset": "Starbucks",
+  "dataset": "Default",
   "body": {
     "name": "Location",
     "flags": "TABLE_HASH_KEY",
     "key_type": "WGS84GeoPoint"
   }
 }
-{
-  "type": "table_create",
-  "dataset": "Starbucks",
-  "body": {
-    "name": "Store",
-    "flags": "TABLE_HASH_KEY",
-    "key_type": "ShortText"
-  }
-}
 ...
 {
-  "dataset": "Starbucks",
+  "dataset": "Default",
   "body": {
     "table": "Store",
     "key": "Fashion Inst of Technology - New York NY",